A Harder-Narasimhan stratification of the $B_{dR}^+$-Grassmannian: Introduction

 In Proposition \ref{thmnonempty1} we give a group-theoretic criterion for non-emptiness.
 Recall from \cite{RapoportAppendix} that the set of non-empty Newton strata (for modifications of the trivial bundle) in $\Gr_{G,\mu}$ is indexed by the set $B(G,-\mu)$.
 In Proposition \ref{thmnonempty1} we show that the set of non-empty Harder-Narasimhan strata in $\Gr_{G,\mu}$ is contained in an -- in general strict -- subset of $B(G,\mu)$ that has an explicit description in terms of the involved Newton points.
 In \cite{Orlik06}, Orlik proves a non-emptiness criterion for the Dat-Orlik-Rapoport stratification for $G=\GL_n$ (and filtrations of an arbitrary isocrystal).
 As a byproduct of our theory, we generalize Orlik's description to the case of any $G$, but the trivial $G$-isocrystal in Proposition \ref{propnonemptyDOR}.

 From the definition of the two stratifications, one obtains the immediate estimate that the Harder-Narasimhan polygon is bounded by the Newton polygon.
 In Section \ref{secnewt} we extend this comparison, showing that in Hodge-Newton decomposable cases, the Hodge-Newton decomposition also is a coarsening of the Harder-Narasimhan reduction.
 We use this to study cases where Newton strata and Harder-Narasimhan strata coincide.
 We continue in Section \ref{secdim} by giving an estimate for the dimension of Harder-Narasimhan strata in the minuscule case.
-It disproves \cite[Conj.~2 (2)]{Far19}, where Fargues conjectured that the dimension of a Harder-Narasimhan stratum for some $[b']\in B(G,\mu)$ should coincide with the dimension of the Newton stratum for $[(b')^{-1}]$.
+It disproves \cite[Conj.~2 (2)]{Far19}, where Fargues conjectured that the dimension of a Harder-Narasimhan stratum for some $[b']\in B(G,\mu)$ should coincide with the dimension of the Newton stratum for some $[b']^*\in B(G,-\mu)$ where we refer to the next section for the notation.
 In Proposition \ref{propdim2} we prove that the dimension of a Newton stratum is an upper bound for the dimension of the corresponding Harder-Narasimhan stratum and determine the cases in which equality holds.\\

 {\it Acknowledgement.} The second author thanks Laurent Fargues and Michael Rapoport for helpful conversations.
+We thank Miaofen Chen and Ian Gleason for pointing out an error in a previous version.